cloudflare/cloudflare-docs/content/firewall/recipes/challenge-bad-bots.md

 ### Static resource protection

-Static resources are protected by default when you create **Firewall Rules** using `cf.bot_management.score`.
+Static resources are protected by default when you create **firewall rules** using `cf.bot_management.score`.

-To exclude static resources, include <code class="InlineCode">not (cf.botManagement.staticResource)</code> as part of your Firewall Rule.
+To exclude static resources, include <code class="InlineCode">not (cf.botManagement.staticResource)</code> as part of your firewall rule.
 For more details, refer to [Static resource protection](/bots/reference/static-resources/).

 ### Additional considerations

-From there, you could customize your Firewall Rules based on specific request paths (`/login` or `/signup`), common traffic patterns, or many other characteristics.
+From there, you could customize your firewall rules based on specific request paths (`/login` or `/signup`), common traffic patterns, or many other characteristics.

 Just make sure to set aside time to review [Bot Analytics](/bots/bot-analytics/bm-subscription/) and [Firewall Events](/waf/analytics/) to check if your rules need additional tuning.